ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/using-dynamic-fields.dotnet.markdown

 {INFO All types of values are supported by dynamically created fields.
 They can be numbers, dates, etc. /}

-With this feature, you can search for documents using fields which are created on the fly.
+With this feature, you can search for documents using fields that are created on the fly.

 ### CSharp Example